The ankle joint consists of three bones – the tibia, the fibula, and the talus.

 3. Look at the mortise and the talar dome.

-Make sure the space is uniform, and that the talar dome surface is smooth.
+Ensure the space is uniform and that the talar dome surface is smooth.

 6. Assess the Bohler’s angle